 For 35 years since the M&T Program's inception, today's business leaders are still echoing the thoughts of the Board of Overseers and are continuously recognizing the benefit of a thorough understanding of engineering fundamentals along with an equal understanding of sound management principles.

 Since the Program’s creation, the M&T community has transformed into a vibrant and close-knit society.
-Current students attend a number of events planned by the M&T Club Board and support each other within academics, social life, and in some cases, residential life.
+Current students attend a number of events planned by the M&T Student Board and support each other within academics, social life, and in some cases, residential life.

 With over 1,900 alumni worldwide, graduates from the M&T Program represent a number of industries and fields, including investment banking, the technology sector, hedge funds and private equity, venture capital, aviation, medicine, biotechnology, consulting, law, and more.
 The M&T community in general is highly entrepreneurial, working on their own ventures or collaborating on start-up enterprises.
 With eight regional groups across the globe, M&T alumni love to stay connected, and frequently recruit fellow graduates and current students for internships and full-time positions.